-FLORIDA DEPARTMENT OF HEALTH IN ESCAMBIA COUNTY TO OFFER FREE HIV RAPID TESTING THIS THURSDAY, OCTOBER 7, 2021
+FLORIDA DEPARTMENT OF HEALTH IN ESCAMBIA COUNTY OFFERS FREE HIV TESTING Monthly After-Hours Clinic This Thursday, October 6, 2022

-Pensacola, Fla. – The Florida Department of Health in Escambia County (FDOH-Escambia) will offer free HIV rapid testing this Thursday, October 7, 2021 at FDOH-Escambia’s Fairfield location.
+Pensacola, Fla. – The Florida Department of Health in Escambia County (FDOH-Escambia) offers free HIV rapid testing at the After-Hours Clinic, held on the first Thursday of each month.
+The next After-Hours Clinic is this Thursday, October 6, 2022 at FDOH-Escambia’s Fairfield location.
 Open to the public, no appointment needed.
 Details are listed below:

 The U.S. Centers for Disease Control and Prevention (CDC) recommend that everyone between the ages of 13 and 64 get tested for HIV at least once as part of their routine health care.
 People at higher risk should get tested more often.